splynx/powerlynx-doc/networking/cudy.md

 ---
 outline: deep
 ---
-ℹ️ℹ️ℹ️
-Powerlynx supports only Cudy WR1300 devices with [version 2.2.3](https://www.cudy.com/pages/download-center/wr1300-3-0) or newer installed.
-Please reach out to `support@powerlynx.app` for support on any other models.

 # Connect Cudy hotspot with Powerlynx
 In this manual, we will guide you on how to add a Cudy router as a hotspot in Powerlynx.
 In our example, we are using a Cudy WR1300 router.
 Customers will connect to the Wi-Fi provided by the router.